legendu-net/blog/misc/content/2017/11/useful-extensions-for-jupyterlab/useful-extensions-for-jupyterlab.markdown

 Title: Useful Tools and Extensions for JupyterLab
 Category: Software
 Tags: software, JupyterLab, extension, plugin, JupyterHub, nbdime
-Modified: 2021-12-04 20:20:12
+Modified: 2023-07-16 16:17:54

-**
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
-**
+**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.**

 ## Install/Uninstall Jupyter/Lab Extensions